How to Take a Memorable Picture? Empowering Users with Actionable Feedback: Experiments

 \subsection{Quantitative Results}

 Table~\ref{tab:main-comparison} reports the quantitative comparison of different MLLMs when asked for memorability feedback, as evaluated in terms of both editing metrics and perplexity.
 As can be noted, results highlight a consistent advantage of \methodname across both axes of evaluation.
 Here we only report results for \methodname when using \internvl{} model.
 We observe a marked increase in IR, indicating that feedback produced by the steered model more frequently leads to edits that raise the memorability of the resulting images.
-This gain is further confirmed by a higher RM, showing that the relative increase in memorability is not only more frequent but also larger. \methodname yields a +5\% IR with respect to the strongest zero-shot \modelGPTmini and +31.81\% gain on the RM metric with respect to its base \internvl{} model.
+This gain is further confirmed by a higher RM, showing that the relative increase in memorability is not only more frequent but also larger. \methodname yields a +5\% IR with respect to the strongest zero-shot \modelGPTmini~ and +31.81\% gain on the RM metric with respect to its base \internvl{} model.
 Importantly, despite its training-free nature, \methodname outperforms state-of-the-art large-scale aesthetics-specialized approaches, showcasing the benefit of the presented approach with respect to models trained on other perceptual metrics.
 Notably, \methodname closes the gap of training-free strategies with teacher oracle baselines that take advantage of their privileged knowledge of the scene.
 Turning to the likelihood of ground-truth feedback, the lower perplexity achieved by \methodname confirms its improved alignment with human-like memorability-aware feedback: the reduced uncertainty over ground-truth feedback suggests that the steered MLLM better captures the linguistic regularities associated with memorability-increasing suggestions.
+Preliminary user studies in the \supmat{} confirm \methodname effectiveness and the quality of the provided feedback.

 We then demonstrate that the integration of \methodname into different multimodal backbones consistently enhances their ability to generate memorability-aware feedback.
 Results are shown in \cref{tab:model-agnostic}.
 In terms of IR, \methodname yields consistent gains for all models, with the strongest improvement observed for \qwen\xspace and \llava.